Q: What are the most important criteria in the admission process?

 Q: Do I need to submit standardized tests?

-A: Connecticut College does not require that students submit standardized tests.
-If your standardized test scores do not reflect your full potential, we do not recommend that you choose to submit them to us.
+A: Connecticut College does not require students to submit standardized test scores.
+If your standardized test scores do not reflect your full potential, we recommend you choose not to submit them to us.
 Learn more about our standardized test policy.

 Connecticut College's ACT code is 0556 and its SAT code is 3284.